 [Related article: Why Causation Matters in Data Science]

-To best explain the concept, imagine a business wants to drive sales by offering 15% off.
+To best explain the concept of uplift modeling, imagine a business wants to drive sales by offering 15% off.
 The business hopes that the discount will incentivize people to spend enough that the additional sales will offset the profit lost from the discount.
 Because the business wants to measure the performance of the sale, they keep a random group of customers from getting the discount (control group).
 At the end of the sale, people who were offered the discount (treatment group) spent on average $100 per person, and the control group spent on average $60 per person.
 Forty dollars of lift on average, not bad!
 Now, some of those customers were going to buy shoes regardless of whether the business offered the discount, so the business lost the 15% off on those “Sure Thing” customers.
 Some of the customers weren’t going to spend during the sale no matter what, so the business lost revenue on the dollars spent executing the discount process for those “Lost Causes” customers (mostly communication expenses probably).
 The only customers the business wants to give 15% off to, are those that will purchase more only as a result of getting the discount, or the “persuadables”.
 To identify these customers, we need a statistical model to estimate the difference in sales expected given a customer got the discount instead of not receiving the discount.

 To identify the “persuadables” that offer the highest lift, we need to predict something we can never truly observe, the difference in the behavior of a customer under two different environments (treatment or control) simultaneously.
 So, we don’t have a column of observed additional sales dollars to fit a model on.
 Instead, we’ll model the sales generated by customers in the two different environments (treatment and control) and use the model(s) to infer the lift, or the additional sales generated by the treatment.
 We can simply take the difference between sales expected under the treatment and those expected under the control.